ipfs/community/contribution-guidelines.md

 We are always thrilled to receive pull requests, and do our best to process them as quickly as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

+If you don't get some response to a pull request within a day, please do mention it in the #ipfs channel, in case it has gotten forgotten.

 We're also trying very hard to keep IPFS focused.
 This means that we might decide against incorporating a new feature.
 However, there might be a Signway to implement that feature on top of (or below) IPFS.

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.